 - parks and gardens and green terraces.

-The centre expected to open in 2019.
+The centre expected to open in the end of 2020.

 Soon, visitors will be able to enjoy introductory trails, play areas, and 19th-century walks dotted with interactive points.